bradallenfisher/dmd-course-materials/projects/design_fiction_project.md

 ![Photo of a dissasembled consumer camera with its parts neatly laid out on a table](https://unsplash.it/3000/1500?image=36)
 ## Breif

 Design fictions are useful for referencing current issues, while proposing how something could be.
-In this project, you will design and prototype a fictional interface that connects you with another person.
+In this project, you will design and prototype a fictional interface that solves a contemporary problem.
+(IE - An interface that helps you get relevant and accurate information online)

 [Insert passage from educause paper](http://files.eric.ed.gov/fulltext/EJ1043438.pdf)